Mojito Elephant Ear

 Mojito Elephant Ear foliage

 Spread: 4 feet

 Other Names: Cocoyam, Dasheen, Taro

 An unusual variety with brick red stems, and large green leaves that are flecked and splashed with black spots; a stunning garden or pondside accent plant for a tropical look

-Mojito Elephant Ear's attractive enormous heart-shaped leaves remain green in color with distinctive black spots and tinges of chartreuse throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Mojito Elephant Ear is primarily valued in the landscape or garden for its cascading habit of growth.
+Its attractive enormous heart-shaped leaves remain green in color with distinctive black spots and tinges of chartreuse throughout the season.

 Mojito Elephant Ear is an open herbaceous perennial with a shapely form and gracefully arching foliage.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.